dizmo/i18n/README.md

 # @dizmo/i18n

-A module, which provides a function `i18n` to acquire the translator function `t`, which can be used to translate values from JSON files, which are fetched from a URL and are chosen based on the (current) language.
-By default these are set to work within the context of a [dizmo].
+A module, which provides the `i18n` function to get the `translator` function, which can be used to translate `key` words from JSON files.
+For each language one wants to support, there should be a JSON file, which is then fetched from a URL &ndash; based on the (current) language.
+By default the URL and language are set to work within the context of a [dizmo].

 The default location to fetch JSON files from is: